 Mental health experts say they’re hearing much more grumbling about the winter season than usual this year, with patients struggling with lower mood, cabin fever and a sense of hopelessness.
 And a weather report nicknamed the “misery index” shows they have good reason: The Winter of 2014 is one of the most miserable on record.

-I especially enjoyed how immediately after my quote, mental health experts are cited.
+The phrase “mental health experts” appeared in the article immediately after my quote.
 It makes me sound crazy, and not the good kind of crazy.

-I was contacted by A. Pawlowski, the writer of the article, on March 4.
+A. Pawlowski, the writer of the article, contacted me on March 4.
 She said she read my blog post about how miserable this year’s winter is, and she wanted to know what winter has been like for me and how frustrating it’s been.
-Considering that I finished the blog post with, “Winter sucks, and I hate it,” I wouldn’t think more really needed to be said.
-Never to pass up an opportunity to complain to a stranger via the medium of electronic mail, I complied with her request.
+I finished the blog post with, “Winter sucks, and I hate it.”
+What more do I need to say?
+Never to pass up the opportunity to complain to a stranger.
+I was a Good Guy Greg and complied with her request.